 Created by Google, I Am Remarkable is a mentoring programme designed to increase recruitment of underrepresented groups in the workplace.
 Through their workshops, participants learn how to build self confidence, promote themselves, and network with like-minded individuals so that they can pursue their career goals wherever they may be.

 INSPIRE mentoring for young people aged 18-25 the majority are first generation to get to college and have no professional role/modes.
 We use an online platform to allow them to select a mentor for them.
 We are an NFO and INSPIRE is funded by LinkedIn, IYF, Rethink, and Coca-Cola.
 We currently work with over 300 young people.

 We’re are always looking for mentors, if you or anyone in your network is interested in joining please let us know

-On MentorHer’s six-week online mentorship program, we support women in corporate careers, entrepreneurship and self-development.
+MentorHer’s website states that “six-week online mentorship programme, where we support women in corporate careers, entrepreneurship and self-development.
 First, Mentors and Mentees are matched and connected together with our tried-and-tested 98% effective Matching technique behind the scenes.
-Week One is all about introductions: to the program, to your Match, to our resources.
+Week One is all about introductions: to the programme, to your Match, to our resources.
 Then, for six weeks- for one hour a week- Mentors and Mentees meet privately on Zoom/phone/Teams at a time that suits them.
-All women on our program are supported by weekly material in a choice of four categories, networking calls, live Q and As and workshops, alongside in-person networking events and small group dinners.
+All women in our programme are supported by weekly material in a choice of four categories: networking calls, live Q and As and workshops, alongside in-person networking events and small group dinners.”